viet34tqc/notebook/nestjs.md

 Normally, for each route, `Controller` will invoke a `Service` method to perform the logic.
 A `Service` is a `Provider`, which can be injectable.

-In order to inject a service into a controller, we have to add that service to the `providers` array of the module.
+In order to inject a service into a controller, we have to:

+- Add that service to the `providers` array of the module.
+- Use the decorator `@Injectable()` at the top of the service.
+All the injectable class must be added into `providers` array of that module.

 ```ts
 // cats.module.ts